 More information about director responsibilities and the election timeline follows.
 Questions about candidate qualifications or the nomination process can be directed to the Committee Chair at email@example.com.

 Since the Association provides absentee ballots to members requesting them, nominations from the floor of the annual meeting are not permitted.
 Persons not nominated by the committee, but still interested in seeking election, must do so by petition process in advance of the annual meeting in accordance with these deadlines:

-January 27 Nominating Committee solicitation for potential nominees (the e-mailing that accompanied the Official Call)
+February 7 Nominating Committee solicitation for potential nominees

 *Candidates submitted by petition must be accompanied by an authorized petition signature (per credit union) of 5 member credit unions.
 Candidates meeting the petition requirement will be added to the ballot with Committee nominees.

 Absentee Ballots: Association Bylaws provide for member credit unions to be allowed to vote for Directors by absentee ballot.
 The 2020 Absentee Ballot deadline is as follows:

 Date Deadlines for absentee ballot requests and submissions

 May 16 Annual meeting elections conducted by ballot.

 Absentee ballots added to the count by the ballot clerks.